On the Magic and Meaning of Christmas

 Throughout the world, in so many winter rituals and holidays amongst various religions and cultures, the theme has been the same: rebirth, remembrance, gratitude, love, and devotion to family or tribe and society.
 Whether that theme is celebrated within a holiday we call “Christmas” and in the name of an incarnation of God or in a Pagan rite that reveres and honors the strength of an evergreen tree to thrive throughout the winter is truly inconsequential to the overall meaning.

-Christmas is truly magical.
-The lore and myths around Santa Claus, the elves, reindeer, and the North Pole are all filled with fun and innocence.
-One only has to have children who believe to see the magic and joy in these myths.
+The lore around Santa Claus, the elves, reindeer, and the North Pole are all filled with fun and innocence.
+One only has to have children who believe to see the magic and joy in this.
 And for grown-ups, there is another kind of magic altogether in leaving behind the seriousness and stress of everyday life and delving into the purity of the lore, where an oft-lost innocence is remembered and celebrated.
 It’s the kind of innocence where a joyful man with a red coat watches over and rewards us with special gifts if we’ve been a good person throughout the year, and where the same man does no more than leave us a piece of coal if we have not…to gently relay that we just might need to reassess our actions and behavior.

 The magic of Christmas can be found in a steaming cup of hot chocolate sipped on a cold wintery day, bundled in the cozy warmth of home.
 It can be found in the comfort of warm clothes while the briskness of winter whips at cheeks bitten by frosty air.
 It can be found in the smell and feel of the cool dormancy of winter woods, and in the joy and laughter in children as they play, shop for their favorite toys, eat their favorite treats and watch their favorite Christmas shows—enjoying the time they have as children without ever even knowing just how precious that time is.
 And, it can be found in gatherings with family and friends who we just don’t see often enough but somehow manage to make time for at least once a year; and in the rekindling of love, promises, and commitments we make that tend to be lost in the disarray and chaos of real life.